resquebundle/resque/README.md

 ## Migrating from BCCResqueBundle:

-Here are some notes to make it eaiser to migrate from the BCCResqueBundle:
+Here are some notes to make it easier to migrate from the BCCResqueBundle:

 - Find and replace all instances of `BCC\ResqueBundle` with `Mpclarkson\ResqueBundle` throughout your app (e.g. use statements)
 - The `bcc:` prefix for all commands has been dropped